John A Waller

 - Come to another agreement with company creditors in the payment of their obligations.

 A company voluntary arrangement is sometimes referred to as a Creditors Voluntary Agreement.
-They are both however the same insolvency process.
+They are both, however, in the same insolvency process.

 A CVA is part of a company rescue and recovery package insolvency practitioners use to help struggling limited companies that are viable to continue trading while protecting themselves from creditors.